You can contact me at: email@example.com

 Twitter: @dhfreedman (healthcare, public health, policy, technology, business, behavioral science, more)

 I’m a science journalist and author.
-I’m a contributing editor at The Atlantic, and I contribute off and on to a number of publications, including Politico and Scientific American.
+I’m a contributing editor at The Atlantic, and I contribute off and on to a number of publications, including Scientific American, Newsweek, Politico, Men’s Journal, and others.
 I’m the author of five books.
 I also sometimes collaborate with or consult to various academic medical centers and other non-profits and public-service organizations, usually on content and publishing projects relating to improving health systems and public health.
 I co-founded and for a while ran an online magazine about global healthcare.

 This website mostly comprises excerpts from some of my published articles and my books, with an occasional blog-style post thrown in.

 I’ve long been primarily a science, technology and business writer, with a special focus on health-related issues, including healthcare systems, public health, health-related behavior change, health-related industries, and health and healthcare policy.
 As you can see from the excerpts that I’ve posted on this site, I’ve written for a lot of different publications at one time or another, and especially for The Atlantic.
 Here’s a sampling: Politico, The New York Times, Scientific American, Discover, Newsweek, Science, The Columbia Journalism Review, Forbes, MIT Technology Review, Self, The Boston Globe, Wired, The Harvard Business Review, The Los Angeles Times, Fast Company, Reader’s Digest, Men’s Health, The Boston Globe Magazine, U.S. News & World Report, and many more.
 I’ve also written five books, and I’m working on a sixth.